-We walked a kilometer from the Royal Pavilion Mahajetsadabadin to see the Giant Swing and never expected that we will see another holy stunner nearby, the Wat Suthat.
-Wat Suthat is one of the oldest and largest temples in Bangkok, famed for its distinct roof line, 25-ft tall golden Buddha, elaborate mural paintings, and giant swing out on its front.
+We walked a kilometer from the Royal Pavilion Mahajetsadabadin to see the Giant Swing.
+We never expected that we will see another holy stunner nearby, the Wat Suthat.
+Wat Suthat is one of the oldest and largest temples in Bangkok.
+It is known for its distinct roof line, 25-ft tall golden Buddha, elaborate mural paintings, and giant swing on its front.

-After the readings, we headed in and we saw a series of impressive Buddha images right after passing the secondary gate to Wat Suthat.
+We planned to head straight to the temple, but were were distracted when we saw a series of impressive Buddha images right after passing the secondary gate of Wat Suthat.

-The walls and the columns of the main hall features magnificent mural paintings which was believed to be the most extensive and the important of their kind in Thailand.
+The walls and the columns of the main hall feature magnificent mural paintings which was believed to be the most extensive and the important of their kind in Thailand.

 The singing monks, by the way, were actually praying or performing some important religious rite.

 After checking the main hall, we roamed around the temple and saw some Chinese-influenced structures such as pagodas and sculptures.